 General measures to minimize impacts from construction and operation of the Facility include compliance with the conditions of various local, state, and/or federal regulations that will ultimately govern Facility construction and operation as well as the commitments made by the Applicant throughout this Application.
-For instance, federal permitting required by the U.S. Army Corps of Engineers (USACE) will serve to protect water resources, along with the implementation of a state-approved stormwater permit.
-Highway agreements and coordination at the town, county, and state level will assure that congestion and damage to highways in the area is avoided, or minimized, and that traffic safety concerns are addressed.
-For a detailed analysis of impact minimization measures for a given resource, see the appropriate exhibit in this Application (e.g., for impact minimization measures associated with noise see Exhibit 7, and for impact minimization measures associated with wetlands see Exhibit 14).
+For instance, federal permitting required by the U.S. Army Corps of Engineers (USACE) will serve to protect water resources, along with implementation of a state-approved stormwater permit.
+Highway agreements and coordination at the town, county, and state level will assure that congestion and damage to highways in the area is avoided or minimized and that traffic safety concerns are addressed.
+For a detailed analysis of impact minimization measures for a given resource, see the appropriate exhibit in this Application (e.g., for impact minimization measures associated with noise see Exhibit 7).

-(8) Mitigation Measures
+(7) Mitigation Measures